This section describes the ethnic distribution of the Aotearoa New Zealand population.

 On this page:

 Māori are the indigenous population of New Zealand.
 New Zealand also has a large migrant population, bringing a wide range of different ethnicities.
-One fifth of the population was born overseas.
+More than a quarter of the population was born overseas (27.4%).

 Māori are often more vulnerable to environmental risks, like indigenous populations in many other countries.
 There are several reasons.

 - Māori can be more exposed to environmental risks, for example second-hand smoke (in part due to the higher smoking rate among Māori).

 - Māori can be more sensitive to environmental changes.
 For example, the Māori economy is especially reliant on primary industries like farming , which are sensitive to climate change .

 - Māori can have less capacity to respond to environmental risks.
 For example, Māori have disproportionately low incomes compared to many other ethnic groups.

 However, these causes of vulnerability need to be balanced against factors that will increase their coping capacity.
 In general, Māori have strong and supportive iwi, whānau, and community networks.
 Many Māori also possess traditional knowledge about the environment that is a valuable asset in a changing environment.